openfaas/docs/docs/reference/yaml.md

 The `build_options` field can be used to you to pass a list of [Docker build arguments](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) to the build process.
 When the language template supports it, this allows you to customize the build without modifying the underlying template.

-For example, the [official python3 language template](https://github.com/openfaas/templates/blob/master/template/python3/Dockerfile) allows passing additional Alpine `apk` packages to be installed during build process.
+For example, the [official python3 language template](https://github.com/openfaas/templates/blob/master/template/python3/Dockerfile) can be used to additional Alpine `apk` packages to be installed during build process.
 To install the [`ca-certificates`](https://pkgs.alpinelinux.org/package/edge/main/x86_64/ca-certificates) package for your `python3` function, you can specify

 ```yaml
 build_options: